Resume for Carpenter

 6. Certifications and Training

-If you’ve completed specific training programs or have obtained any certifications that directly relate to carpentry, list them on this page.
-This will prove your commitment toward professional advancement and ongoing learning within the field.
+If you’ve taken part in any specific training programs or obtained certifications directly related to carpentry, list the details at the bottom of this list.
+This will show your commitment to professional development and ongoing education within the field.

 Example:

-OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction regarding safety guidelines for construction.
+OSHA Certified: Successfully completed Occupational Safety and Health Administration (OSHA) course of instruction on safety practices for construction.

 | Section | Content |